Rick Faulk, CEO Locus Robotics

 Locus is working in partnership with many of the large vendors such as DHL and JDA to display collaborative robotics within their innovation centers.
 Collaborative robotics are at the heart of their visions and solutions for their customers.

-Bottom line, with the acquisition of Kiva and the deployment of robotics, Amazon created an “arms race.”
+Bottom line, with the acquisition of Kiva and the deployment of warehouse robotics, Amazon created an “arms race.”
 3PLs, B2B and e-Commerce executives need to “arm to compete.”
 Locus is an arms dealer in the arms race.

 2. The Growth Trends in e-Commerce Will Create the Mandate to Automate.